idaman-id/batara/readme.md

 3. Should we use generic response or not in `ResponseBody` Entity, e.g:
 - Field `data` sometime may contain `Array<T>` or `Object`
 - Field `error` contain `Array<Error>` but if we look at the property name it singular name.
+4. Consider to implement `authenticate` and `authenticateHandler`

 👀 Issues
 ---
-1. There's issue with `nodemon ^2.0.9`, so we downgrade to the previous version `nodemon v2.0.7`.
+1. There's issue with `nodemon ^2.0.9` when restarting app causing port is already in use, so we downgrade to the previous version `nodemon v2.0.7`.
 Hope they fix it in the future so we can enjoy using nodemon newer version again.

 🚀 Roadmaps
 ---